 What is the HEERF Act?

-The Higher Education Emergency Relief Fund (HEERF) provided funding to colleges in two installments, nationwide for emergency student financial aid to be distributed to enrolled students.
+The Higher Education Emergency Relief Fund (HEERF) provided funding to colleges nationwide for emergency student financial aid to be distributed to enrolled students.

-- The fist authorization was under the CARES Act and for students who were Financial aid eligible and had expenses impacted by the COVID–19 virus.
-Brookdale distributed their allocation of the CARES Emergency Grant by providing a one-time grant for each term offered, on a “first come, first served” basis beginning with the Spring 2020 term and continued until the Summer 2021 term.
-Funding for the CARES Act has been depleted and is no longer available.
+- The first authorization – under the CARES Act – was intended for students who were Financial aid eligible and had expenses impacted by the COVID–19 virus.
+Brookdale distributed its allocation of the CARES Emergency Grant by providing a one-time grant for each term offered, on a “first come, first served” basis beginning with the Spring 2020 term and continued until the Summer 2021 term.
+Funding for the CARES Act is no longer available.

-How will I know if I have been selected?
+How will I know if I was selected?

-An email will be sent to your Brookdale email account letting you know the results of your eligibility.
-Selections will be made based on your enrollment status for the active term, eligibility requirements and on a first come first served bases until funds available are depleted.
+An email was sent to your Brookdale email account letting you know the results of your eligibility.
+Selections were made based on enrollment status for the active term.

 How can I spend the money?

 You are encouraged to use these funds to meet any obligation you may have to the college, as they will not automatically be applied to your current bill.
 Funds may be used for any costs associated with attending Brookdale such as books and supplies, transportation, housing, food and personal expenses.
 Please know too that these funds may also be used for emergency costs that arise due to coronavirus, such as health care (including mental health) or child care.

 You can email COVIDquestions@brookdalecc.edu